dy/templize/plan.md

     . `:for="{{ a in b }}"` is
       + valid syntax
-      - has different meaning than `a in b`, making attribute a part of syntax, as if `:for="{{ true }}"` → would be nice to split processors into: expressions, reactivity, conditions, loops, props → `:repeat="{{ items }}"` is a shortcut for `<template type="repeat" repeat="{{ items }}"></template>` → `:foreach="{{ items }}"` `<template directive="foreach" expression="items"></template>`
+      - has different meaning than `a in b`, making attribute a part of syntax, as if `:for="{{ true }}"` → we need expression brackets for shortcut: otherwise → would be nice to split processors into: expressions, reactivity, conditions, loops, props → `:repeat="{{ items }}"` is a shortcut for `<template type="repeat" repeat="{{ items }}"></template>` → `:foreach="{{ items }}"` `<template directive="foreach" expression="items"></template>`